yuko1101/enka-network-api/README.md

 **GenshinData, which is a repo we fetch the cache data from, has been deleted.**

-And temporarily you cannot use the auto-cache updater
+And temporarily you cannot use the auto-cache updater.

 ~~You can activate auto cache updater.~~